exakat/exakat-docs/Reference/Rules/Variables/Overwriting.rst

 ++++++++++++++++++++

   Replacing the content of a variable by something different is prone to errors.
 For example, it is not obvious if the $text variable is plain text or HTML text.
+Besides, it is possible that the source is needed later, for extra processing.

+Note that accumulators, like += .=  or [] etc., that are meant to collect lots of values with consistent type are OK.

 .. code-block:: php